fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 ### Install Flagger with Kustomize

 As an alternative to Helm, Flagger can be installed with Kustomize.
+Note that you'll need kubectl 1.14 or newer that comes with the Kustomize commands.

 **Service mesh specific installers**